-- They are able to sustain and transmit all normal loads to the ground, without affecting their own stability or that of the housing unit (or any adjacent buildings) by excessive deflection or deformation, which would adversely affect the appearance, value and serviceability of the building or the housing unit; - They provide an acceptable and durable external surface and are not adversely affected by harmful or toxic materials in the atmosphere or from the ground; - They are resistant to moisture and do not allow the passage of moisture to parts of the building which would be adversely affected by moisture; - They encourage the rapid discharge of moisture due to rain or snow from their surfaces to suitable gutters and down pipes, or to some other form of collection and discharge,
+- They are able to sustain and transmit all normal loads to the ground, without affecting their own stability or that of the housing unit (or any adjacent buildings) by excessive deflection or deformation, which would adversely affect the appearance, value and serviceability of the building or the housing unit. - They provide an acceptable and durable external surface and are not adversely affected by harmful or toxic materials in the atmosphere or from the ground. - They are resistant to moisture and do not allow the passage of moisture to parts of the building which would be adversely affected by moisture.

-- which prevents moisture from re-entering the building where it might have adverse effects; - In the event of fire, they resist fire spread to the Housing Unit and to adjacent buildings; - They are provided with sufficient locks or other devices to resist unauthorised entry; - Where additional services installations are provided (such as central heating boilers or electrical or plumbing installations) these comply with Chapter 7 of this Manual; - The risk of injury from accidental breakage of the glazing (where fitted) is reduced to a minimum.
+- They encourage the rapid discharge of moisture due to rain or snow from their surfaces to suitable gutters and down pipes, or to some other form of collection and discharge, which prevents moisture from re-entering the building where it might have adverse effects. - In the event of fire, they resist fire spread to the housing unit and to adjacent buildings. - They are provided with sufficient locks or other devices to resist unauthorized entry. - Where additional services installations are provided (such as central heating boilers or electrical or plumbing installations) these comply with Chapter 9 of this Manual. - The risk of injury from accidental breakage of the glazing (where fitted) is reduced to a minimum.

-A satisfactory performance for the design and construction of garages, conservatories, small outbuildings and extensions may be achieved by meeting the relevant parts of the Approved Documents.
+A satisfactory performance for the design and construction of garages, conservatories, small outbuildings and extensions may be achieved by complying with relevant parts of the following Approved Documents, Building Standards, Technical Booklets, or other guidance documents, as appropriate.